Prayer

 This prayer guide invites the people of Bethel to pray specifically for our communities.
 The guide offers a framework for remembering various personal and communal needs, agencies, and decision-makers.
 Feel free to personalize the prayers as you become more aware of issues and concerns.

-Pray for Quincy every day: for the healing of the community; for the sick and suffering; for the welfare of all our neighbors; for the reign of God’s way of being in our neighborhood.
+Every Day, pray for Quincy: for the healing of the community; for the sick and suffering; for the welfare of all our neighbors; for the reign of God’s way of being in our neighborhood.

 Mondays: Our neighbors who live in the City of Quincy, the Mayor, City Council, and School Board.
 Non-profit organizations and their ministries.
 All schools: students, teachers, and staff.
 Daycare centers.
 All who suffer from addiction and dependency.
 The pastoral staff and parishioners of Bethel.

 Tuesdays: Our neighbors who live in Adams’ Shore, Houghs Neck, and Germantown.
 The churches of the city of Quincy: members and clergy.
-An end to sexism and ageism.
+An end to racism, sexism, ableism, ageism, transphobia, and homophobia.
 All who live in poverty.
 All who suffer from mental illness.

 Wednesdays: The Governor of the Commonwealth of Massachusetts and all who work in State Government.
 All who work in businesses that provide services to others.
 All who work in construction.
 Hospitals and nursing homes: patients, residents, and staff; all who provide health care.
 Victims of violent crime; all who commit violent crime.
 All senior citizens.